 So we align ourselves with the ancient church whenever possible (we are gently liturgical, we celebrate old truths).
 But we seek to to do so in a way that speaks to the questions our culture is asking (honest answers for honest questions).

-We think the result is pretty unique - a fresh encounter, with an ancient faith.
+The results are unique — a fresh encounter with an ancient faith.
 Sacred Americana.
-And it happens in our living rooms.
+And it happens in living rooms.

-It's probably easier to experience than to explain.
+It's easier to experience than to explain.
 The best way to do that is to visit.
-We see ourselves as a collection of “house churches” - one church, with clusters in and around Austin, TX, worshipping together on Sundays at 10am.
+We see ourselves as a collection of “house churches” — one church, with clusters in and around Austin, TX.
+We meet on Sundays at 10am.

 Curious?
 Ask how to find a location near you!